-AI is in your phones.
+It’s in your phones.
 What do you think powers Siri?
-Or how does a phone recognize your face?
+How does a phone recognize your face?

-AI is in your applications.
+It’s in your applications.
 How does Google Maps know directions and optimal routes?
 How does it make real-time changes based on traffic?
-How does Spotify create hyper-personalized playlists for you?
-Or Netflix recommend movies?
+And how does Spotify create hyper-personalized playlists or Netflix recommend movies?

 AI is on your computers.
 How does Google suggest personalized search items for you?
 How do websites use chatbots that seem like real humans?